- The Ohio State University Michael E. Moritz College of Law, J.D., 1995

 - 8/17/2015Vorys, Sater, Seymour and Pease announced today that Christine Poth has joined as a partner in the Columbus office.
 Poth has nearly 20 years of experience counseling clients on employee benefits and related tax matters.

-- 8/21/2018On August 21, 2018, Vorys attorneys Linda Mendel and Christine Poth will present at the Manufacturers’ Education Council’s 13th Annual Ohio Employee Health & Wellness Conference.
+- 8/21/2018On August 21, 2018, Vorys attorneys Linda Mendel and Christine Poth presented at the Manufacturers’ Education Council’s 13th Annual Ohio Employee Health & Wellness Conference.

 - 11/2/2017Vorys attorneys Tom Cookes, Meg Everett, Chris Poth, Ashley Manfull and Ken Stump presented at the 2017 Akron Labor and Employment Seminar on November 2, 2017.